 Remote Access using other tools

-There are a myriad of other tools out there available to access computers remotely.
-I happen to be partial to Google’s Chrome Remote Desktop3, but tools like LogMeIn, GoToMeeting, and other GoTo products are all valid and useful tools to access someone’s computer remotely.
+There are a myriad of other tools to access computers remotely.
+I happen to be partial to Google’s Chrome Remote Desktop, but tools like TeamViewer, LogMeIn, GoToMeeting, Zoom, and others are all valid and useful tools to access someone’s computer remotely.

-To be extra clear, the tools themselves are not scams or malicious in any way.
+Scammers try to convince you to install or otherwise use these tools.
+To be extra clear, the tools themselves are not scams or malicious.
 Like most tools, though, they can be used for good or evil.

-The bad news is that none of them are affected by the Remote Desktop or Remote Assistance settings I just described.
-They can be used regardless of how those settings are set.
+The bad news is that none are affected by the Remote Desktop or Remote Assistance settings I just described.
+They’ll work regardless of those settings.

-The good news is that these tools don’t initiate themselves; like Remote Assistance, you have to take steps to allow someone into your machine.
+The good news is that these tools don’t start themselves; like Remote Assistance, you have to take steps to let someone into your machine.

 And this is exactly what scammers try to get you to do.